 Eggs that have a soft spot to land will be less likely to break than those that drop onto the bottom of a hard nest box.
 This is also a good way to prevent hens from becoming egg-eaters.
-I use Nest box pads and bottoms/liners with Koop Clean bedding on top of them.
-The Koop Clean isn't necessary with the pads and liners, but I think the hens enjoy rearranging it and it seems more welcoming than plastic alone.
+I use Nest pads with or without chopped straw on top of them.
 I don't use regular straw because the hens scratch it out of the nest boxes, leaving them unprotected.

 Kuhl nest pads and liners.

 Spruce the Coop Herbal Fusion mixed into the nesting material makes for a welcoming nest!2.
 Sand as Litter/Bedding in the Coop and Run

 Sand dries up droppings quickly and keeps chickens' feet cleaner than any other litter type.
 Chickens that walk into a nest box with clean feet do not soil the nest or eggs with mud or droppings that they walked through enroute to the nest box.